Each simple character set has a configuration file located in

 <unicode>maps 8-bit character values to Unicode values.

-<collation>elements indicate character ordering for comparisons and sorts, one element per collation.
+<collation>elements indicate character ordering for comparison and sorting, one element per collation.
 Binary collations need no

 <map>element because the character codes themselves provide the ordering.